-The foil / profile in Semi Guns is shifted forward compared to the foil in shortboards and particularly more pronounced from the wide point to the tail.
+The foil / profile of Semi Guns is shifted forward compared to the foil in shortboards and moderately more pronounced from the wide point to the tail.
 This offers greater control and projection through the critical turns required in larger and thicker waves.
 Surfers have the option of going slightly, moderately, or substantially thicker with the semi gun's profile depending on their technique, style, skill, and fitness.

 |< top of page >|